andonovich1/hackthebox-writeups/Enigma/Write-up.md

 ## User Access

-With an interactive shell established, the next objective was to identify credentials that could be reused to access additional services or users on the system.
+With an interactive shell established, the next objective was to identify credentials that could be used to access additional services or users on the system.

 Inspecting the application configuration file revealed the MySQL credentials used by OpenSTAManager.